leanprover/logic_and_proof_lean3/first_order_logic.rst

 The Universal Quantifier
 ------------------------

 What makes first-order logic powerful is that it allows us to make general assertions using *quantifiers*.
-The universal quantifier :math:`\forall ` followed by a variable :math:`x` is meant to represent the phrase "for every :math:`x`."
+The universal quantifier :math:`\forall` followed by a variable :math:`x` is meant to represent the phrase "for every :math:`x`."
 In other words, it asserts that every value of :math:`x` has the property that follows it.
 Using the universal quantifier, the examples with which we began this previous section can be expressed as follows:

 - :math:`\forall x \; ((\mathit{even}(x) \vee \mathit{odd}(x)) \wedge \neg (\mathit{even}(x) \wedge \neg \mathit{odd}(x)))`
 - :math:`\forall x \; (\mathit{even}(x) \leftrightarrow 2 \mid x)`
 - :math:`\forall x \; (\mathit{even}(x) \to \mathit{even}(x^2))`
-- :math:`\forall x \; (\mathit{even}(x) \leftrightarrow 2 \mathit{odd}{x+1})`
+- :math:`\forall x \; (\mathit{even}(x) \leftrightarrow 2 \mathit{odd}(x+1))`
 - :math:`\forall x \; (\mathit{prime}(x) \wedge x > 2 \to \mathit{odd}(x))`
 - :math:`\forall x \; \forall y \; \forall z (x \mid y \wedge y \mid z \to x \mid z)`